Few-body bound states of bosonic mixtures in two-dimensional optical lattices: Results

 \section{Results}

 In this section, we examine the main properties that characterize the formation of bound states in the ground state of the system.
-An examination of excited states is provided in App.~\ref{app:spectrum}.
-Additionally, imbalanced configurations are examined in App.~\ref{app:imbalanced}.
+An examination of excited states is provided in App.~\ref{app:spectrum} to explore the stability of the ground state and the structure of the excited states.
+Additionally, imbalanced configurations are examined in App.~\ref{app:imbalanced}, complementing the results of the main text on balanced configurations.